 Pinch the wires between your fingers and straighten them out as shown.
-The color order is important to get correct.
+The colour order is important to get correct.

-Carefully push all eight unstripped colored wires into the connector.
+Carefully push all eight unstripped coloured wires into the connector.
 Note the position of the blue plastic sleeve.
 Also note how the wires go all the way to the end.

 A view from the top.
 All the wires are all the way in.
 There are no short wires.